 Don't let them have too many stimulants before an exam.
-They might be tempted to fuel themselves with sugar, caffeine or taurine, whilst this could produce a temporary high it's possible they might be too hyped to focus calmly at the beginning of the exam, and then find their energy levels dipping significantly half way through, making them sleepy.
+They might be tempted to fuel themselves with sugar (sweets), caffeine (an energy shot) or taurine (Red Bull), whilst this could produce a temporary high it's possible they might be too hyped to focus calmly at the beginning of the exam, and then find their energy levels dipping significantly half way through, making them sleepy.
 It's fine for them to have a coffee if that's what they usually do - but not if they don't.